deparr/y86-rs/readme.md

 0x0003: 6300                   | xorq %rax, %rax
 0x0005: 00                     | halt
 ```
+There are also examples in [yo-files/](/yo-files)

+### Options
+`-c` will stop and print the machine state between every cycle, press Return to advance the machine.

+`-s` has the effect of `-c` and also stops in between stages of each cycle, press Return to advance.

 You can also use an [online simulator](https://boginw.github.io/js-y86-64/) to produce object code, though leaving breakpoints in the object code will result in errors.